Greetings!

 -

-Two-thirds of our high school students take at least one college course while in high school and a record number of our students are graduating high school with an Associates Degree;
+Over two-thirds of our high school students take at least one college course while in high school and a record number of our students are graduating high school with an Associates Degree;

 -